-It’s quite smooth to put on because the formula gives up some of the alcohol sting to put in a good deal of glycerin.
-There’s still some sting, but it’s not nearly as bad or go on for as long as others, while the glycerin moisturizes and smoothens the skin.
+It’s quite smooth to put on because the formula gives up some of the alcohol stings to put in a good deal of glycerin.
+There’s still some sting, but it’s not nearly as bad or goes on for as long as others, while the glycerin moisturizes and smoothens the skin.
 If you’ve got sensitive skin, this comes highly recommended.

 Though bay rum tends to be a more traditional thing (it’s the classic post-barbershop scent, after all), there’s still room to experiment and bring new things to the table.
 Gilbert Henry takes the old and gives it a fresh new touch.

 This particular aftershave is slightly different from the others, in that it’s a balm as opposed to a splash; the consistency is more along the lines of lotion, and it’s opaque where the others are clear.
 The scent is still classic bay rum, though, and it works just as well as the others.

 Despite the thickness, there’s no greasy feel after application.
 It’s light on the alcohol, focusing more on the other ingredients: aloe, coconut oil, and glycerin to moisturize the skin, witch hazel and willow bark extract to counter-irritation and redness, and neem oil for its anti-bacterial and anti-microbial capabilities.
 Overall, it’s very soothing on the skin.

 Scent-wise, there’s the classic bay rum, augmented by clove, as can be expected in bay rum.
 The clove is most notable on the application, but it steadies out with the other woody scents once it settles: sandalwood and ylang-ylang, with just a dash of orange to round it all out.